jmontoyaZP/markdowntest/ReportViewer/Studies/PC/RawGraph/main.md

 ###### Title 6

-It is the graphical representation of the Raw data
+It is the graphical representation of the Raw data.
+Modified by Jose.

 ![](RAW.png)